David211020/EE538-2/README.md

 Please write down the worst case runtime complexity of the functions that you implement in this README file.
 For each case, please provide a reason.

+In Question 1, the worst case runtime complexity is O(n).
+For Reverse(), the function needs to scan the input when reading it.
+For PlusOne(), the worst case is 2*n, and it is O(n), too.

+In Question 2, the worst case runtime complexity is O(n^(1/2)).
+The function needs to try number from 2 to sqrt(n).

+In Question 3, the worst case runtime complexity is O(n).
+The function needs to scan the whole string.

+In Question 4, the worst case runtime complexity is O(n^3).
+The function needs to scan the 3D vector.

+In Question 5, the worst case runtime complexity is O(n).
+The function have 4*n operations.# EE538